py2ai/py2ai.github.io/_posts/2020-10-22-Make-an-Interactive-Particle-Swarm-Optimization-algorithm.md

 ## IMPORTANT

-The files below are intended for Python 3, not for Python2.
+Please note that the files below are intended for Python 3, and not for Python2.
-So we will use two python files:

 1) Draggable.py
 2) main.py